 1. Show Empathy

 On the topic of measuring trauma, empathy begins with trying to understand that you might not understand why your partner is traumatized.
-That’s okay, and you don’t have to be able to put yourself in their position in that way.
+That’s okay, and you don’t have to be able to comprehend their battle to stand with your significant other as they are healing from trauma.
+Showing empathy is one of the most important ways to support a partner healing from trauma.

-Diminishing your partner’s experiences can lead to further traumatization.
-Even if it is hard to understand why their experience is so visceral, validate how they feel and create a safe space to speak about it and feel what they feel when they feel it.
+Try to avoid diminishing your partner’s experiences, as that can actually lead to further traumatization.
+Even if it is hard to understand why their experience is so visceral, you could validate how your significant other feels and create a safe space to speak about how they are facing trauma they’ve experienced.

-Telling your partner that their experience “wasn’t that bad” or that they should try to “be more positive” and get over it can cause symptoms to worsen by adding guilt and shame on top of how they already feel.
-This is called toxic positivity, and it’s invalidating instead of helpful.
+Telling your partner that their experience “wasn’t that bad” or that they should try to “be more upbeat” and move on can cause symptoms to worsen by adding guilt and shame on top of how they already feel.
+This is referred to as toxic positivity, and it’s invalidating instead of helpful.

-When someone is acting out as a result of trauma, it can be confusing to know how to react.
-Educating yourself on trauma, like reading this article, allows you to understand some of the reasons that your partner may act the way they do when triggered.
+When someone is acting out as a result of facing trauma, it can be challenging to know how to react.
+Educating yourself on grief and trauma – as you are by reading this article – allows you to understand some of the reasons that your partner may act the way they do when triggered.

 2. Recognize triggers

-While it’s your partner’s responsibility to manage their triggers, you can help by learning what they are and helping them avoid triggering events or situations when they’re not mentally in a good place.
+While it’s your partner’s responsibility to manage their emotions, you can help by learning what the main triggers are and by helping your significant other avoid events or situations that may upset them when they’re not mentally in a good place.

 3. Allow room for “bad days”

-When you have a partner who’s working through trauma, you need to understand that some days will be more challenging than others.
+When you have a partner who’s working through trauma, it is important that you understand that some days will be more challenging than others.

-While you should never accept bad treatment from your partner, there are a few things that you can anticipate on these “bad days” that might make them more challenging.
+While you should never accept inappropriate treatment from your partner, there are a few things that you can take into account on these “bad days” that might make them more challenging.

 1. Bad days can happen for any reason.

 There may have been a triggering event, or your partner may have woken up in a more sensitive mood.
-That’s normal.
+Sometimes bad days just happen, and that’s normal.

-3. Some stormy days will mean your partner needs to be up to specific tasks or activities.
+3. Understand that stormy days may mean your partner will not be up to specific tasks or activities.

 They may be unable to clean the house or get out of bed.
-It’s not your job to heal your partner.
-Understanding when and why these bad days are happening is helpful when you’re accompanying them on this healing journey.
+Try to balance these days out by taking care of tasks they would normally do.
+It’s not your job to make your partner feel better, yet understanding when and why these bad days are happening is helpful when you’re accompanying them on this journey to better mental health.

-No matter the reason for the rise in symptoms, meeting your partner with a compassionate and understanding heart can help bring down the intensity of feelings and create a safe space to ease your partner’s emotions.
+No matter the reason for the increase in symptoms, meeting your partner with a compassionate and empathic heart may help ease the intensity of feelings and create a safe space for your partner to express their emotions.

 4. Engage In Fun Activities

-If your partner is up to it, it’s helpful if you can engage them in activities that they enjoy when they’re feeling bad.
+If your partner is up to it, it might be helpful if you engage them in activities that they enjoy when they’re feeling bad.
 Trauma lives in the back of people’s minds, often nonstop.
-By engaging in interesting activities, you create a distraction.
+By engaging in interesting activities, you may create a distraction from troublesome thoughts.

 You may also be able to rewire some traumatic thoughts or triggers by associating bad days with fun activities.
-A fun day won’t heal your partner.
-It does provide a bonding experience.
+While a fun day won’t fix your partner, it can provide a bonding experience while facing trauma.

 5. Soothe Distress

 Engaging in fun activities is one part of soothing distress in your partner.
-You can implement calming techniques, such as breathing exercises, to guide your partner through their triggers.
+You could implement calming techniques, such as breathing exercises, to guide your partner through their triggers.

-Again, it’s not your responsibility to handle your partner’s trauma or educate them on how to manage it.
-By learning a few self-soothing techniques, you show your partner that you’re willing to understand and help when they’re in distress.
+Again, it’s not your responsibility to remedy your partner’s trauma or educate them on how to manage it.
+Nevertheless, by learning a few self-soothing techniques, you show your partner that you’re willing to understand and help when they’re in distress from facing trauma.

 Many self-soothing techniques revolve around the idea of mindfulness.
 Mindfulness is when you connect with the world around you and your senses instead of whatever is going on in your head.

 The most popular method of practicing mindfulness is meditation.
-Because many people find it difficult to meditate, you should start practicing together when your partner is having a good day.
+Because many people can find it a struggle to meditate when distressed, you could start practicing together when your partner is having a good day.

 For sudden events, you can encourage your partner to connect with their senses.
-The most popular way of doing this is the “5-4-3-2-1” method.
+One popular way of doing this is the “5-4-3-2-1” method.

 - Five things they can see